 Another new tendency in the world of fonts is variable fonts.
 Variable fonts are single font files that allow for different variations in the style, proportions and weight of glyphs.
 These variations can be made at the design stage as well as in the feature, which will become a great element of customization.

-Let’s outline other visual elements that will grow in popularity in 2020:
+Let’s outline other visual elements that grow in popularity:

 Gradients haven’t lost ground for years.
-In 2020, it’ll be trendy to use soft shades, smooth transitions and more variable colors.
+In the interfaces of new apps, it’s trendy to use soft shades, smooth transitions, and more variable colors.
 Designers often use 2 or 4 main colors and their hues.

 Translucent colors saturate elements with lightness and allow you to single out different visual blocks without any additional load.

 3) Rounded forms

 Organic, soft, and asymmetric lines evoke feelings of comfort and safety.
 They’re especially beneficial in products that people associate with stress (such as finance, e-commerce, real estate, and construction).

 Futuristic shades of purple, pink, blue and green add the thrill of progress and novelty to the product.

 Mobile App Design Tips to Follow In 2021